Yam Kim-fai: Vocal style

+How The Scholar Tong Pak Fu Won the Maid Chau Heung (1957) (Chinese: 唐伯虎點秋香)

-Yam has shared this lighter, but cleaned up, side with her protégée as well and put Loong on the map globally with just one move.
-In 1974, Yam and Loong in matching sweater and scarf, were in studio to record for Loong's first starring role in a film as male lead.
+Yam has shared this, but cleaned up, side with her protégée as well; putting Loong on the map globally with just one move.
+In 1974, Yam and Loong wore matching sweater and scarf in studio to record for Loong's first starring role in a film as male lead.
 The solo (with some Leung/Tam/Lang/Sum) scene about picking his wife-to-be became the hit theme song many now contemporary performers could even recite in reverse even though they were still a pre-teen or barely teenagers back then.

+This film San Xiao Yin Yuan (Chinese: 三笑姻緣) has been available on YouTube channel called cantonesefilms_classic since 17 March 2022.
+It is also known as Laugh in the Sleeve (1975).

+Part I viewing to date is 1,249,163.

+Part II viewing to date is 477,588.

+In a 1974 session, Yam helped Loong record her first leading role in a film, a performance that garnered global recognition.
+In the film, Loong played the character of a man picking his bride-to-be.
+The solo is regarded as anthemic and generationally inspiring.

 Commemoration

 In recognition of the talents of four late artists, Hongkong Post issued the first series of special stamps on movie stars on 15 November 1995.
 This stamp set focused on Hong Kong's movie stars, saluting four stars who have left their marks on film history.
 Yam, in Cantonese opera costume, was featured on the HK$2.60 stamp.